raspishake/rsudp/README.md

 - a more efficient plotting routine
 - a way to optionally run the plot module with the `Agg` backend in matplotlib, which would allow the creation of screenshots without the need for a plot window to appear
 - Windows batch scripts similar to the provided UNIX ones
-- a way to plot in which Tk and Qt don't throw warnings and errors about plotting in a secondary thread.
-Plotting in another thread is technically bending the rules of Matplotlib backends.
-We are using tools that were not built for the job, but as it turns out there are very few Python tools suitable for this particular job...

 ## Bugs